michaeltouati/ESVM/paper.md

   \cr E_x (x,t) &=& E_x^{(0)} (x,t) &+& \delta E_x (x,t)
   \end{array} \right . \, \mathrm{with}\, \left | \delta f_e (x,t) \right | \ll f_e^{(0)} (x,t)
 \end{equation}
 during the linear stage of the simulation.
-In order to highlight how such ESVM simulation result can be checked, we will only detail here the derivation of analytical estimates related with the provided academic case 3) and recommend the reader the reference texbooks @LandauLifshitz:1981 and @GaleevSagdeev:1969 as well as @Decyk:1987 in order to check the provided academic case simulation results 1), 2) and 4), respectively.
+In order to highlight how the resulting ESVM simulation result can be checked, we will only detail here the derivation of analytical estimates related with the provided academic case 4) and refer the reader to the paper @Decyk:1987 and the reference texbooks @LandauLifshitz:1981 and @GaleevSagdeev:1969 in order to check the provided academic case simulation results 1), 2) and 3), respectively.

 # Perspectives